 Many of the social issues of the 21st century are captured in the studies of criminology (crime, safety, security, privacy), health sciences (harm reduction, disease spread, mental health, tractable public health care), and urban dynamics (homelessness, unemployment).
 Research into these areas will have a profound impact on the quality of life for everyone by reducing crime, reducing harm and addiction, enhancing safety and security while maintaining privacy, and improving health and welfare.
 In the past, much of the quantitative research in these areas focused on applying statistical techniques to determine relationships.
-Although these studies provide great insight into these issues, they are limited in their ability to model the complicated dynamics that arise from the overlap between social issues, the spatiotemporal nature of social systems, and the dynamic nature of social interactions.
+Although these studies provide great insight into these issues, they are limited in their ability to model the complicated dynamics that arise from the dynamic nature of social interactions.
 Furthermore, previous techniques have been limited in their ability to predict the impact of various policy decisions.
 Simon Fraser University is in a position to take a leading role nationally and internationally in the development of an innovative research and training program that examines how these challenges can be understood and addressed through mathematical and computational modelling.